Jacob-Hinton/ShootemDoods/ShootemDoods_SDD.md

 ## 1.2 Scope
 The Shootem Doods application will contain various levels filled with enemies and objects which pose a hazard to the player, and the player willl need to navigate around them to achieve victory.
 The player will have various powerups to pick up and use to assist them in beating the levels.
 This will be gained by destroying enemies or groups of enemies.
 The player will gain points for destroying enemies and collecting powerups.
 These points make up the score.
 The score will be saved at the end of the run, upon either defeat or victory.
+This document will display information about the game to those who are interested

 ##1.3 References